 When it comes to entity labels, there are no worries.
 However, take special care when choosing your ECK entity's 'machine name'.
 ECK will check to make sure no other entities with the same 'machine name' conflict before allowing you to create it; however, there are aspects that cannot be checked for.

 There have been several reported cases of other conflicts happening.
-See #1345264: Incompatibility entity type with machine name "category".
+See #1345264: Protect against ECK names that will cause system errors.
 In this example an entity of type category was defined using ECK; however, the user module has a function called

 user_category_load().
 So, when the entity API tries to call the load hook for the category entity, it checks for all modules essentially calling a